 For automated refactorings to be truly useful, they must show a high degree of behavior preservation.
 This last sentence might seem obvious, but there are examples of refactorings in existing tools that break programs.
-In an ideal world, every automated refactoring would be "complete", in the sense that it would never break a program.
-In an ideal world, every program would also be free from bugs.
-In modern IDEs the implemented automated refactorings are working for most cases, that is enough for making them useful.
+I will now present an example of an Extract Method refactoring followed by a Move Method refactoring that breaks a program in both the Eclipse and IntelliJ IDEs1.
+The following piece of code shows the target for the composed refactoring: